abbarcenasj/Boston-Marathon/README.md

 # Boston Marathon
-## Analysis of different pacing strategies and finish times
+## The effect of different pacing strategies on finish times.

 By: Ana B. Barcenas